Go to our Beaver Resource Hub for more information about beavers.

 Beavers are rodents but they only have between 2 and 4 kits once a year.
 However, in most of Europe where beavers have been introduced a programme of culling is in place to manage their numbers.

 - Beavers mainly live in headwater streams in hilly areas.

 Not true.
 Beavers prefer to live on low gradient rivers (1 – 2%) on floodplains.
 They will live in headwaters if that is the best or only habitat available to them.

 - Beavers result in more fish in the river.

 Not exactly a myth, but not entirely true either.
 It depends on the local conditions and how they change with beaver impacts.
 Beaver ponds are good habitat for minnows, for example, and may be home to a single large trout.
-But beaver ponds may also drown out spawning and juvenile trout habitat and the dams can act as barriers to trout migrating to upstream spawn and make smolts and juveniles migrating downstream more vulnerable to predation.
+But beaver ponds may also drown out spawning and juvenile trout habitat and the dams can act as barriers to fish migrating upstream spawn or dispersing to find new habitat.
+They can also delay smolts and juveniles migrating downstream and make them more vulnerable to predation.
 Check out our main beaver page for trout/beaver interactions based on the available science.